 When novel oral anticoagulants (NOACs) were first introduced, there was a paucity of real-world data on the GIB risk and its preventive measures[61].
 In a territory-wide retrospective cohort study, the risk of GIB was determined in dabigatran users, with risk factors identified and effects of gastroprotective agents (PPIs and H2RAs) investigated[62].
 All patients who were newly prescribed dabigatran were identified (n = 5041).
-There were 124 (2.5%) GIB cases, with an incidence rate of GIB of 41.7 cases per 1000 person-years.
+There were 124 (2.5%) GIB cases, with an incidence rate of GIB of 41.7 cases per 1,000 person-years.
 PPIs were found to protect against upper GIB.
 This important finding has recently been echoed by an even larger-scale study involving more than 3 million NOAC users[63], with a consistent beneficial effect of PPIs on upper GIB across various NOACs (dabigatran, rivaroxaban and apixaban).
-Head-to-head comparison between different NOACs and their interaction with PPIs would barely be possible in other study designs given the huge number of study subjects required to ensure statistical power.
-These drug safety data can be easily ascertained by Big Data analysis of electronic health database, which would be otherwise difficult in other observational studies or RCTs due to the various limitations previously mentioned especially if absolute risk difference is small.
+Head-to-head comparisons between different NOACs and their interaction with PPIs would barely be possible in other study designs, given the huge number of study subjects required to ensure statistical power.
+These drug safety data can be easily ascertained by Big Data analysis of electronic health databases, which would be otherwise difficult in other observational studies or RCTs due to the various limitations previously mentioned, especially if the absolute risk difference is small.

-Inflammatory bowel disease
+IBD

 Precise outcome prediction in IBD remains challenging, as it is a highly heterogeneous disease with numerous predictive factors.
-Machine learning algorithm is particularly useful in deriving predictive models, including risk factors[64], disease outcome[65] and treatment response[66,67], hence allowing identification of at-risk individuals who require early aggressive intervention.
+Machine learning algorithms are particularly useful in deriving predictive models, including risk factors[64], disease outcomes[65] and treatment responses[66,67], hence allowing the identification of at-risk individuals who require early aggressive intervention.
 Today, there is still an unmet need for newer therapeutic agents for IBD, as the long-term efficacy of current options including anti-tumour necrosis factor (anti-TNF) and anti-integrin α4β7 are still unsatisfactory.
-However, the process of discovery of new drugs for IBD is prolonged and costly, and success is not guaranteed.
-For instance, mongersen, an antisense oligonucleotide showing a promising effect in a phase II trial in Crohn’s disease[68], was prematurely terminated in phase III program[69].
+However, the process of new drug discovery for IBD is prolonged and costly, and success is not guaranteed.
+For instance, mongersen, an antisense oligonucleotide showing a promising effect in a phase II trial in Crohn’s disease[68], was prematurely terminated in the phase III program[69].
 The results for secukinumab, an anti-IL-17A monoclonal antibody, was also disappointing in moderate to severe Crohn’s disease, in which it was less effective and carried higher rates of adverse events compared with placebo[14], despite the potential role of IL-17 in Crohn’s disease as suggested by animal models and GWAS.
-Drug repurposing from Big Data application helps in this regard, as illustrated by Dudley et al[70].
-In that study, computational approach was used to discover new drugs for IBD in silico by comparing the gene expression profiles from 164 drug compounds to a gene expression signature of IBD from publicly available data obtained from NCBI Gene Expression Omnibus[70].
+Drug repurposing from Big Data applications helps in this regard, as illustrated by Dudley et al[70].
+In that study, computational approaches were used to discover new drugs for IBD in silico by comparing the gene expression profiles from 164 drug compounds to a gene expression signature of IBD from publicly available data obtained from the NCBI Gene Expression Omnibus[70].
 A technique, called “signature inversion”[16], was used to identify drugs that can reverse a disease signature (transcriptomic, proteomic, or other surrogate markers of disease activity).
 Topiramate, an FDA-approved drug for treating epilepsy, was identified to be a potential therapeutic drug in IBD with experimental validation in a mouse model[70].
 The potential role of topiramate, however, was later refuted by a retrospective cohort study[71], and no further studies have been conducted.